fahidjavid/stars-rating/README.txt

 5. Shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page

 == Changelog ==

+= 3.5.4
+* Added average rating fallback when there is no review
+* Improved average rating display markup for better control
+* Tested plugin with WordPress 6.0.3

 = 3.5.3
 * Tested plugin with WordPress 5.9.1